Lunairi/42-Dr-Quine/README.md

 I chose to do C, ASM, Python and Ruby.
 The Python and Ruby are bonuses, and also done as a Oroboros style as well.
 I enjoy puzzle so this was more for fun then anything else.

+The main challenge I had was with grace since Python & Ruby does not have defines.
+Below is how I went about trying a different hacky solution (I do not recommend coding at all the way I did for these:)
+* Ruby
+	* For ruby I just chose to use lambdas to try and simulate something close to defines.
+Very simple, no real challenge other then having to think about something similar.
+* Python
+	* Since I decided to use lambdas in Ruby I decided to also use lambdas in Python
+	* Using lambdas in Python is very specific and is nowhere flexible like Ruby
+	* I had to come up with really whacky solution using operators to trick lambda into letting me run and process multiple methods
+	* This implementation is incredibly ugly